danielabar/meblog/src/markdown/rails-slack-app-part1.md

   - "Rails CORS Middleware For Multiple Resources"
 ---

 This is the first post in a multi-part series on building a Slack application with Rails.
 The app we'll be building is Retro Pulse (description TBD).
-In this first post, we'll get a new Rails app up and running, and get oauth working so we can connect our Rails app to Slack.
+In this first post, we'll get a new Rails app up and running, and get OAuth working so we can connect our Rails app to Slack.
 There's a few moving parts to get set up and configured before we can have a working application.

 ## Introducing Retro Pulse